nhippert/ComplimentGenerator/README.md

 You're going to work and feel a little bit sad, just press the button on your ever there for you Compliment Generator... and you'll recieve a dose of nice feelings, compliments just for you.

-Our state of the art ComplimentEngine will generate tailored made AI boosted compliments to boost your day...
+Our state of the art ComplimentEngine will generate tailored made AI boosted compliments to get your day kicking...
 Just kidding, its a list with a random selection so far!

 Anyway, have fun, don't hesitate to ask me questions and feel welcome to contact me if you want to participate.